What is Vitiligo?

 Your dog may suddenly start going grey in patches in front of your eyes.
-While these patches and depigmented areas can be esthetically displeasing, they are not considered as dangerous to your pet’s health.
+While these patches and depigmented areas can be esthetically displeasing, they are not generally considered as dangerous to your pet’s health.
 Vitiligo is often hereditary but sometimes can develop as an autoimmune response related to and affecting the melanocytes.
 Stress can sometimes be a cause of this condition as well.
 There is no known treatment for vitiligo and if stress isn’t the problem, your dog will continue being his happy self.
-If the unusual color of the skin worries you, you can get your veterinarian to darken the area with tattoo ink.
-An alternative to this measure is to try supplementation, which is thought to have some effect.

 Vitiligo is the loss of pigment from the skin or hair of your dog causing patches of fading or white color.
 Vitiligo may be unattractive to you, but is considered a harmless condition.

 - Black or brown pigment fades and can become quite white which can look quite startling or unusual on your dog